Getting Started

 Usage Report Requirements

 The Particular Service Platform is licensed based on the number of NServiceBus endpoints and the message throughput of those endpoints.
-In order to determine these values, a monitor needs to be run over the transport broker for a representative period of time (24 hours) and a report generated from this data to be sent to Particular.
+In order to determine these values, a process needs to be run that queries the transport broker for up to 24 hours and a report generated from this data to be sent to Particular.

 The minimal installation required to generate the usage report is:

 • ServiceControl.
-Only a single error instance is required, as this is the primary service that contains the monitoring logic.
+Only a single error instance is required, as this is the primary service that contains the broker querying logic.

 • ServicePulse.
 This is the UI that interfaces with the ServiceControl service to allow users to specify which endpoints are NServiceBus related and generate the usage report to send to Particular.